rfhb/ctrdata/README.md

----
-output: html_document
----
-# README.md for ctrdata package on github.com
+# README.md for R package ctrdata on github.com

 ## Aims

 The main aim of `ctrdata` is to provide functions for querying and retrieving information on clinical trials from two public registers, the European Union Clinical Trials Register ("EUCTR", https://www.clinicaltrialsregister.eu/) and ClinicalTrials.gov ("CTGOV", https://clinicaltrials.gov/).
-The package is motivated by the wish for aggregating and trend analysing information on clinical trials, particularly in the field of oncology.
-The public registers at this time do not provide a programming interface and divergent, limited means for aggregating.
+The package addresses the wish for aggregating and trend-analysing information on clinical trials, particularly in the field of oncology.
+The public registers at this time do not provide a programming interface and provide divergent, limited means for aggregating.
 Metaregisters such as offered by the WHO ("ICTRP", http://apps.who.int/trialsearch/) do not hold latest information.
 By choice and for the author's objectives, the EUCTR is the main target of this package.
 Development started mid 2015, first push to github.com mid September 2015.

-Warnings to manage expectations: Does not yet work on MS Windows, see Issues below.
+Warnings to manage expectations: *Does not yet work on MS Windows*, see Issues below.

 Key features: